stardot/ArduinoFilestore/docs/Filesystem Layout.md

 ## config folder
 The statup configuration of the server is contained in a number of key / value pairs.
 Each configuration key has a file in this folder named after the key, which contains its value.
 The format of each file is undefined, and it's up the the server to parse the content correctly.

-The folder name is hard coded as config, and requires a copde change to modify.
+The folder name is hard coded as config, and requires a code change to modify.